The Inheritance Cycle: Adaptations

 On December 15, 2006, a film adaptation of Eragon was released.
 The movie, starring Ed Speleers in the title role of Eragon, as well as Jeremy Irons, John Malkovich, Rachel Weisz, Sienna Guillory, Djimon Hounsou and Robert Carlyle, was produced by 20th Century Fox.
 Stefen Fangmeier made his directorial debut with Eragon.
 The screenplay was written by Peter Buchman.
 Principal photography for the film took place in Hungary and Slovakia.
 A DVD of the movie was released March 20, 2007.
 The film received negative reviews, with complaints of amateur writing and of borrowing from The Lord of the Rings.
 Despite the film's box office success, all planned sequels were cancelled.

 In June 2021, Paolini tweeted #EragonRemake in an effort to get Disney, the intellectual rights holders following their acquisition of 21st Century Fox, to revamp the book series into a possible television show for Disney+.
 Within hours, the hashtag began to trend with fans pushing for a proper adaptation.

 On July 25, 2022, Variety reported that a live action television series adaptation of Eragon was in early development for Disney+, with Paolini serving as a co-writer on the series, and with Bert Salke executive producing.

+On February 4, 2026, Paolini announced that Disney+ is moving forward in development of the Eragon television series.
+On March 5, 2026, Paolini and his team describe what "In Development" means for the show as the stage before pre-production and therefore actual production.
+Currently, the team (Todd Harthan: showrunner; Todd Helbing: co-showrunner; Kerry Williamson: writer; Henry Cavill: writer) is working on writing the script for the show.
+No estimated time for production or release date.